manojadams/mui-forms/README.md

 - Give us a star if you like the library
 - Give us your feedback.
-- Contritions of any kind is welcome.
+- Contributions of any kind is welcome.

 ## License

 MIT © [manojgetwealthy](https://github.com/manojgetwealthy)

 ### Lets work together, lets grow together

+## Give a ⭐️ if you liked this project!